t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Results

 \subsection{Diversity Metric: Distance Gain}

-We discuss an interpretable diversity metric needed to quantitatively evaluate the efficiency of t-METASET.
-In the literature of DDMD, Y. C. Chan \textit{et al}.~\cite{chan2021metaset} compared the determinant of jointly diverse subsets' similarity kernels against those of $iid$ replicates, following the usual practice of reporting set diversity in the DPP literature~\cite{kulesza2012determinantal}, as the metric to claim the efficacy of the proposed downsampling.
-We point out possible issues of using either similarity or determinant for diversity evaluation: (\textit{i}) similarity values $s_{ij}$ depend on data preprocessing; (\textit{ii}) a decreasing transformation from distance to similarity ($s_{ij}=T(h(x_i, x_j))$) for constructing DPP kernels also involves arbitrary scaling, depending on the type of associated transformation $T$ and their tuning parameters (e.g., bandwidth of the Gaussian kernels); (\textit{iii}) the raw values of both similarity and determinant enable the ``better or worse" type comparison yet lack intuitive interpretation on ``\textit{how much better or worse}".
+We devise an interpretable diversity metric for assessing the capability of t-METASET against benchmark sampling.
+In the literature of DDMD, Chan et al.~\cite{chan2021metaset} compared the determinant of jointly diverse subsets' similarity kernels against those of $iid$ replicates, following the usual practice of reporting set diversity in the DPP literature~\cite{kulesza2012determinantal} as the metric to quantify the efficiency of the proposed downsampling.
+We point out possible issues of using either similarity or determinant for diversity evaluation: (i) similarity values $s_{ij}$ depend on data preprocessing; (ii) a decreasing transformation from distance to similarity $s_{ij}=T(h(\boldsymbol{x}_i, \boldsymbol{x}_j))$ for constructing DPP kernels also involves arbitrary scaling, depending on the type of associated transformation $T$ and their tuning parameters (e.g., the bandwidth $\sigma_L$ of Gaussian kernels in Eq.~\ref{eq: Gaussian similarity}); (iii) the raw values of both similarity and determinant enable the ``better or worse” type comparison yet lack intuitive interpretation on ``\textit{how much better or worse}”.

 To this end, we propose a distance-based metric that is more interpretable and less arbitrary.
-Given a metamaterial set $\mathcal{D}$, we compute the mean Euclidean distance $\overline{d}$ of pairwise distances of attributes (shape/property) as
+Given a dataset $\mathcal{D}$, we compute the mean Euclidean distance $\overline{d}$ of pairwise distances of attributes (shape/property) as